One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Windowless garages can get damp and musky due to rainwater collecting and vehicles bringing melting snow into the space.
 Windows allow light into the garage, which helps to minimize dampness.

-Efficient window ventilation is essential in garages since vehicles, paints, chemicals, and other harmful products get stored in the space.
+Efficient window ventilation is essential in garages since vehicles, paints, chemicals, and other harmful products are stored there.
 Even two windows provide adequate ventilation as air flows from one window to another.

-Additionally, it’s much harder to cool a room that doesn’t have any windows.
+Additionally, it’s much harder to cool a room with no windows.

 Adding matching windows creates a seamless look between your home and the garage.
 You don’t want the windows to appear tacked into the property.
 If you can’t find matching windows, install casement windows.

-Even with so many advantages, garage windows still presents some drawbacks you should be wary about:
+Even with so many advantages, garage windows still present some drawbacks you should be wary of:

-Privacy is one drawback that deters many homeowners from installing garage windows, but it depends on the property setup.
-If your home is close to a busy street, the windows might attract prying eyes.
+Privacy is one drawback that deters many homeowners from installing garage windows, but it depends on the property set up.
+The windows might attract prying eyes if your home is close to a busy street.

 Installing windows made from frosted or tinted glass may solve the problem because they minimize visibility while allowing light into a space.